-The #FreeBritney movement has had its first victory, with a judge ruling that Bessemer Trust Co. would now be co-conservator to Britney Spears‘ estate alongside her father Jamie Spears.
+The #FreeBritney movement has had its first victory, with a judge ruling that Bessemer Trust Co. would now be co-conservator of Britney Spears‘ estate alongside her father, Jamie Spears.
 As Variety reports, the judge overruled Jamie Spears’ objection, which will see him share 50/50 control over his daughter’s estate with Bessemer Trust.

 It’s a small win for the #FreeBritney movement, which has gathered momentum in recent weeks thanks to the Hulu documentary Framing Britney Spears.
 Social media gathered behind the hashtag #FreeBritney, as celebrities such as Munroe Bergdorf and Jameela Jamil urged users to get it trending in solidarity with Spears as her conservatorship case returned to court.